 Alemite Corporation sponsored the Queens in 1952.

-The American Phenolic Corporation (also known as Amphenol) took over sponsorship of the Belles in 1952 after Dean Electric Company dropped out.
+The American Phenolic Corporation (also known as Amphenol) briefly sponsored the Belles in 1952.

 E. J. Brach & Sons sponsored the Kandy Kids in 1944.